 Our client Koffi appeared in the BBC 2 show Christmas at St Paul’s, which followed St Paul’s Cathedral’s preparations for Christmas – we caught up with him to find out how he’s been getting on, and how our services have helped during a difficult and uncertain time.

 Last Christmas, the Islington Centre for Refugees and Migrants was approached to be part of a TV programme about St Paul’s Cathedral’s preparations for Christmas.
 We work closely with St Paul’s Cathedral, who offer incredible support to the Centre and our clients.

 As part of the programme, one of our clients, Koffi, agreed to be interviewed about the Centre, the work we do with St Paul’s, and his feelings about Christmas.
-He took part in the 2017 Crib Service, along with other clients and our Refugee Choir, lighting the Christmas lights at the Cathedral for the first time in the season.
+He took part in the Crib Service last year, along with other clients and our Refugee Choir, lighting the Christmas lights at the Cathedral for the first time in the season.

 One year on, we have caught up with him, to see what has changed in the past year.

 Last year, Koffi was living in temporary accommodation while he tried to gather evidence to help him make a claim for protection in the UK.
 He was not allowed to work, and was unable to claim any form of financial support, relying on donations of food and clothing from the Centre, and grants to meet other expenses.
 He was experiencing severe difficulties with his health, as a result of his experiences in his country of origin, and in the UK.
 His unstable living situation meant that he had to move every two or three months.

 Despite these problems, he saw taking part in the documentary as a way to give back to the Centre.
 Even though his situation was difficult and uncertain, he wanted to highlight the ways that the Centre had helped him: to learn English, to discover new interests, and to secure housing and financial support, even if it was only on a temporary basis.